chrisketelsen/CSCI-4622-Machine-Learning/resources/midterm_info.md

 - probabilistic interpretation of regression models
 - generalities of how weights are estimated
 - interpretation of the weights in regression models
-- how to find weights with Stochastic Gradient Descent

 **Regularization**
 - the point of regularization